kannans89/RustRepo/12_Functions/12_Functions.md

 Parameters can be passed to a function using one of the following techniques-

 ### Passing by Value

-// explain in a line
+When a method is called, a new storage location is created for each value parameter.The values of the actual parameters are copied into them.
+Hence, the changes made to the parameter inside the method have no effect on the argument.

-In the following example we have a variable `no` which is initally 5 and we are passing to
+In the following example we have a variable `no` which is initially 5 and we are passing to

 ```rust
 fn main(){
      let  no:i32 = 5;
      mutate_no_to_zero(no);
      println!("The value of no is:{}",no);